Gaurav-Wankhede/AegisIDE/src/README.md

 # AegisIDE - AI Governance Framework

 **AegisIDE** is a constitutional framework that transforms AI-powered development through democratic governance, persistent memory, and autonomous workflows.
-It provides structure, accountability, and continuity for AI development assistants.
+Pure JSON architecture for cross-IDE compatibility and MCP-first execution.

 ## What is AegisIDE?